WHAT IS COLLABORATIVE DIVORCE?

 - Each option for settlement takes into account the highest interests and goals of both spouses and their children.

-Every Collaborative Divorce is focused on the needs of the entire family.
+Collaborative Divorce is focused on the needs of the entire family.
 From the beginning of the process, a commitment is made to keep conflict to a minimum.
 This not only helps assure that the divorce process will move forward as smoothly and effectively as possible, but also that a foundation will be built allowing family members to move on positively with their life after the divorce.

 In the Collaborative Divorce Process, each of the parties retains their own independent collaborative attorney who will gather information, provide the client with information about their rights, responsibilities and options, and help them negotiate on their behalf.
+Divorce coaches and financial professionals are brought into process to help with difficult communication, emotional, child-related and financial issues.

 All negotiations are conducted in highly structured, face-to-face meetings between the couple and their attorneys.
 Each meeting will be based upon a written, agreed upon agenda and will be followed up with minutes that accurately reflect what was said and what was agreed upon.